reflectoring/reflectoring.github.io/_posts/2022-01-03-logical-ops-on-java-collections.md

 Here is the output of running this method over these two collections:

 Collection A: [9, 8, 5,  4]

 Collection B: [1, 3, 99, 4, 7]

       Output: [9, 8, 5,  4, 3, 99, 4, 7].

 Element `1` in collection B is excluded from the output since it does not meet the filter criteria.

 ## Conclusion

-In this short tutorial, we wrote methods in Java to perform many common operations between two or more collections.
+In this tutorial, we wrote methods in Java to perform many common operations between two or more collections.
 Similar operations on collections are also available in open source libraries like the [Guava Library](https://github.com/google/guava/wiki/CollectionUtilitiesExplained) and [Apache Commons Collections](https://commons.apache.org/proper/commons-collections/).

 When creating Java applications, we can use a judicious mix of using methods available in the open-source libraries or build custom functions to work with collections efficiently.